ADR-Data-Science-Project/adr-transformer-IOB-Schema/README.md

 <a href="https://www.mongodb.com/pt-br" target="_blank"><img src="https://img.shields.io/badge/MongoDB-4EA94B?style=for-the-badge&logo=mongodb&logoColor=white" target="_blank"></a>

 #
 This is part 2 of 5 of the course completion work.
 Developed by <a href="https://github.com/bpaixao">Beatriz Paixão</a> and <a href="https://github.com/katheleen-gregorato">Katheleen Gregorato</a>.
-See our publication in <strong>CONICT - IFSP</strong> at: https://bit.ly/3IsqULo
+See our publication on <strong>CONICT - IFSP</strong> at: https://bit.ly/3IsqULo